Ezurio/canvas_python_samples/apps/sera_nx040_dvk/at_commands/at_commands.rst

 NX040 AT Command Reference
 ##########################

-This document describes the AT commands supported by the Laird Sera NX040 module.
+This document describes the AT commands supported by the Ezurio Sera NX040 module.
 The NX040 module is a Bluetooth Low Energy (BLE) and Ultrawide Band (UWB) module.
 There are AT commands to control the BLE and UWB functionality of the module.